 The adults in the towns of Johnson Valley, Oregon, are not who they believe they are.
 Teenagers Gary and Adrianna make a discovery that causes them to question their identity.
 They must decide whether to continue to trust their parents and the other older residents after learning the truth.

 J.J.
 Richardson -- email@example.com

 The first "chapter book" I ever read was The Peg-Legged Pirate of Sulu (Cora Cheney), recommended to me by my fourth-grade teacher, Mrs. Tibbs.
-I didn’t know then that a book with few pictures could create so many of them in my mind.
+I didn’t know then that a book with few pictures could create so many images in my mind.
 By the sixth grade, I read the novel Android at Arms (Andre Norton), also recommended to me by one of my teachers.
 I think they were concerned about me.
 Android at Arms set me firmly in the genre of Science Fiction.

 I read Ray Bradbury books before I learned they were fantasy stories (Ray Bradbury claimed that Fahrenheit 451 was his only science fiction novel).